2023 Food & Farms Day Awards

 The annual New Mexico Food & Farms Day Awards celebrate individuals and organizations in New Mexico who are actively fostering innovation, equity, access, and sustainability in our local food and farming economy.

 The Awards are intended to ignite a statewide passion around local food that ultimately creates change in thinking, systems, and approaches to food production, use, distribution, and policy.
-Awardees will be honored on NM Food & Farms Day at the Legislature on January 26, 2023.
+Awardees were honored on NM Food & Farms Day at the Legislature on January 26, 2023.
+CLICK HERE for the photo gallery.

 Visionary New Mexico Award

-A special highlight of this year’s Awards is the Visionary New Mexico Award which will be given to the Office of Governor Michelle Lujan Grisham for extraordinary leadership in creating the Food Initiative, a 24.7 million dollar statewide program supporting food systems, hunger relief, and farming in New Mexico.
+A special highlight of this year’s Awards is the Visionary New Mexico Award which was given to the Office of Governor Michelle Lujan Grisham for extraordinary leadership in creating the Food Initiative, a 24.7 million dollar statewide program supporting food systems, hunger relief, and farming in New Mexico.

 The Food Initiative is an expression of Governor Michelle Lujan Grisham’s commitment to build a robust food system that feeds New Mexicans and creates food access for those dealing with food insecurity.
 Creating a new food system is not an easy fix, but the Food Initiative will continue planting the necessary seeds to expand the essential programs and infrastructure to grow, transport, and serve food to the New Mexicans who need it the most.